How to Watch the 2021 Primetime Emmy Nominations

 How to watch?
 You can stream the Emmys nominations at Emmys.com/nominations.

 When are the 2021 Emmy Awards?
-Colbert will host the 73rd Primetime Emmy Awards on Sept.
+Cedric the Entertainer will host the 73rd Primetime Emmy Awards, which will take place on Sept.
 19 at 8 p.m.
 ET on CBS and Paramount+

 What performances and TV shows are eligible for Emmy nominations?
 The eligibility window for Emmy nominees this year is for shows that ran from June 1, 2020 until May 31, 2021.